-Kahlo began her study of medicine in 1922 at Mexico’s brainy, mostly male, National Preparatory School.
+Did you know Kahlo began her study of medicine in 1922 at Mexico’s brainy, mostly male, National Preparatory School?

-A tragic accident derailed the brilliant Kahlo’s initial dream of becoming a doctor but her passion for all things medical wasn’t wasted.
+A tragic accident derailed the brilliant Kahlo’s initial dream of becoming a doctor.

-Frida’s investigation of medicine and medical illustration enabled her to instill tremendous power into her pieces that described the failings of her own body.
+Frida’s study of medicine and medical illustration enabled her to communicate the failings of her own body on canvas with force.

 Tip 1 for Creatives: None of Your Past is Wasted